-(c) Section one hundred and thirty-one: After the word "whosoever" insert the words "takes and uses or takes for the purpose of using any cart, waggon, carriage, motor-car, bicycle, or other vehicle, or any boat howsoever propelled, or any other means of locomotion, the property of another person, without the consent of the owner, or person in lawful possession thereof, or" 14.
+- (a) Section one hundred and twenty-four : After the word "took" insert the words "or appropriated or retained". - (b) Section one hundred and thirty-one: After the word "whosoever" insert the words "takes and uses or takes for the purpose of using any cart, waggon, carriage, motor-car, bicycle, or other vehicle, or any boat howsoever propelled, or any other means of locomotion, the property of another person, without the consent of the owner, or person in lawful possession thereof, or "

-14. The following section is inserted next after section one hundred and eighty-nine of the Principal Act:-
+13. The following section is inserted next after section one hundred and eighty-nine of the Principal Act:-

 189A.
-(1) Whosoever, without lawful excuse, receives, or has in his possession, any property stolen outside the State of New South Wales, knowing the same to have been stolen, shall be liable to imprisonment for ten years.
+(1) Whosoever, without lawful excuse, receives, or has in his possession, any property stolen outside the State of New South Wales, knowing the same to have been stolen, shall liable to imprisonment for ten years.